• Skip to main content

 Theo Wanne Shiva 3 (8 tip) Tenor Saxophone Mouthpiece – Roberto’s Winds-2 1/2 Hard-No Effects

 Disclosure: I borrowed four of the sample mouthpieces played above in the hope that I would try them and perhaps review them on my blog.
 I already owned the Gaia 3 and the Lakshmi as these were given to me by Theo Wanne mouthpieces in the past.
 I will be sending the four mouthpieces back after this review but might be tempted to ask to keep one or more mouthpieces depending on how this battle plays out.
-We will see…….If you purchase a Theo Wanne mouthpiece through the link I provided in the review, I will receive a small commission that helps to support my work here at neffmusic.com.
+We will see…….If you purchase a Theo Wanne mouthpiece through the link (save 15% by using this link) I provided in the review, I will receive a small commission that helps to support my work here at neffmusic.com.
 Regardless, I only review mouthpieces that I enjoy playing and believe will be good for other saxophone players to try also.
 Steve

 Filed Under: Mouthpiece Reviews, Tenor Mouthpiece Reviews Tagged With: Ambika 3, comparison, Durga 5, Gaia 3, Gaia4, jazz sax, Lakshmi, metal, mouthpiece, review, Roberto's Winds saxophone reeds, Shiva 3, tenor saxophone, Theo Wanne